nhu92/Mixed-DNA-Project/07-TestKewData.md

 Initial sorting run can be done by bulk similarity + harsh filtering since the reference panel are distinct enough.
 However, the Poaceae panel is quite similar to each other thus we still need the normalization plus a looser standard to filter the non-hit species.

+---

+I will run multiple runs for the initial sorting process.
+The goal is to find a suitable parameter in each stage and output some statistics for checking the accuracy of the pipeline.